MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 Other factors that might require you to keep users on OneNote 2016 include computers running Windows 7 or Windows 8 or the use of COM add-ins with OneNote.
 Microsoft has updated its add-ins for OneNote, such as providing integration with Outlook, to work with OneNote for Windows 10.

 > [!NOTE]
-> If your users are still using computers that are running Windows 7 or Windows 8, the recommended and most up-to-date OneNote experience on those versions is [OneNote Online](https://support.office.com/article/80B7E897-88DF-49E7-8BFE-A3467A428DA0), the Web version of OneNote.
+> If your users are still using computers that are running Windows 7 or Windows 8, the recommended and most up-to-date OneNote experience on those versions of Windows is the [web version of OneNote](https://support.office.com/article/7e497458-6bf3-4de3-a362-f83636f0d5b9).

 Keep in mind that OneNote 2016 is no longer being updated with new features and there won’t be a OneNote 2019.
 OneNote 2016 will continue to receive other updates, like critical fixes and security updates, while it’s still supported.
 Mainstream support for OneNote 2016 ends in October 2020, and extended support ends in October 2025.